 We are eliminating as many single use products as possible to help manage waste.
 We have implemented refillable toiletry bottles, provide reusable cups in rooms, provide washable rags to clean up messes, don’t use plastic liners in room waste baskets, don’t have refrigerators in every room, and strive to reduce, re-use, donate, compost and recycle as much waste as possible.
 Want to help?
 Separate paper, plastic and metal into the recycling bins provided and think about where you can reduce waste.
-Instead of buying disposable plastic water bottles bring your own and use the water bottle re-filler in #6.
+Instead of buying disposable plastic water bottles bring your own and re-fill it.

 We use high efficiency machines to conserve water and try to minimize laundry during your stay by not changing sheets and towels daily.
 Low flow heads are being attached to faucets, rainwater is collected to water plants and native and drought tolerant plants are being planted on the grounds.
 Want to help?
 Try turning the faucet off while brushing your teeth, avoid using the toilet as a trash receptacle, and turn the water off while you lather your hands for washing.

 Purchasing food, beverage and room amenities from local businesses are just a few of the steps we have taken toward responsible sourcing.
 We are still using a few of the blankets and linens that came with the motel when we purchased it.
 As these things wear out the towels (1888 Mills | Griffin, GA), linens and bedding (Thomaston Mills | Thomaston, GA), and wool blankets (Faribault Mills | Faribault, MN) we are replacing them with are all made in the USA.
 Some of the companies we have chosen to work with are committed to green manufacturing or are certified B Corps (EO Products | Marin, CA).